Suman is a popular Filipino snack which is commonly served in the mid-afternoon.

 The difficult thing in cooking the suman is the length of the preparation as you will have to steam the suman twice.

-Once while cooking the suman mixture which involves mixing the ingredients such as the glutinous rice,
+Once while cooking the suman mixture which involves mixing the ingredients such as the glutinous rice, coconut milk and sugar and the second is right after all of the mixture are separated into individual banana leaf wrappers.

 The process of covering the suman with the banana leaf will also take a long time since you would have to brush the banana leaf with a little cooking oil so as not to make the suman stick so much to the banana leaf.